 Think you deserve more press?
 Of course, you do!
 So, what are you doing about it?
-You read that right – what are you doing to promote yourself?
+What are you doing to promote yourself?

 Good press doesn’t just happen.
 Have you seen logos on company websites that say “As seen in Forbes Magazine?”
 Did you know you can actually pay to get articles in magazines like that?
-How about “Fastest Growing Internet Company of 2016?”
+How about “Fastest Growing Internet Company of the year?”
 We were solicited for that particular “award” and if we had paid the fee, we too could’ve used the quaint little badge on our website and marketed the heck out of it.
-Except for us, it felt a bit disingenuous.
-But then again, marketing and PR is all about perception.

-My point in all of this is that if you want people to know who you are and what your company does, you can’t simply expect people to promote you.
-Sure it will happen in some industries, but mostly as small businesses it’s up to us to tell the world what we do and why we are so good at what we do.
+If you want people to know who you are and what your company does, you can’t simply expect people to promote you.
+Sure it will happen in some industries, but mostly as a small businesses, it’s up to us to tell the world what we do and why we are so good at what we do.

 For bigger news like grand openings, awards, and product launches write a press release and submit it to all of your local news sources.
 (Do a little research to identify the editor or necessary contact).

 Take the time to evaluate the media exposure of your brand and if you aren’t happy with the exposure you’re receiving take a hard, honest look at your social media, your physical presence at influential events, sponsorship commitments, your activity in your Chamber of Commerce and participation in other local associations.
 Chances are you have plenty of things you can be doing to increase your visibility and the awareness about who you are.

 Add a few of these tactical press opportunities to your marketing plan to increase your attention (and ultimately sales).